joshuamorton/joshuamorton.github.com/involvement/index.md

 applicable skills that are not taught in the curriculum.
 We also host nonacademic and social events.

-As part of my role, I will be giving an introductory talk on python for those coming from a Matlab or Java background (from AP computer science) because many of the later talks are written in python.
+As part of my role, I give introductory talks on python for those coming from a Matlab or Java background (from AP computer science) because many of the later talks involve python.

 ### HackGT